w4k2/automatic_music_transcription/README.md

     cd data
     python prepare_guitarset_script.py
     ```
+    Note: you may encounter warning about SoX library missing, but this shouldn't make any problems and you can safely ignore it.
-* `SynthesizedInstruments` - this dataset needs to be created using methods for synthesized music creation.
+* `SynthesizedInstruments` - this dataset needs to be generated using methods for synthesized music creation.
 It is created by taking all transcriptions for `MAPS` and `GuitarSet` and making music from them using different synthesized instruments.
 Number of instruments is not limited.
-After choosing this option the program will look for all instruments stored in starting with word `synthesize*` in `data` directory of `dataaset_root_dir`.
+After choosing this dataset for training or evaluation the program will look for all instruments stored in directories starting with word `synthesize*` in `data` directory of `dataaset_root_dir`.
 **WARNING! you need to have valid `GuitarSet` and `MAPS` dataset before generation of synthesized instruments!**
-To generate synthesized datasets you need to run `prepare_synthesized_datasets_script.py` and manually modify list of instruments:
+To generate synthesized datasets you need to run `prepare_synthesized_datasets_script.py` (it takes one argument - output directory) and manually modify list of instruments (inside script):
     ```
-    python prepare_synthesized_datasets_script.py
+    python prepare_synthesized_datasets_script.py .
     ```
+    It may take a while...
+    Note: _fluidsynth: panic: An error occurred while reading from stdin_ is normal error, data seems to be generated correctly and it sounds well.
 ## Training the transcription model
 The python script can be run using using the sacred syntax `with`.
 ```python